Tattoo Meaning

 What does a dragon tattoo mean?

-Depends which dragon.
-Japanese ryū = strength, wisdom, water.
-Chinese long = imperial sovereignty, rain-bringing.
+Depends entirely which dragon.
+Japanese ryū = strength, wisdom, rain-bringing water.
+Chinese long = imperial sovereignty, five claws for emperors.
 Welsh Y Ddraig Goch = national identity.
-Western fantasy dragon = power and hoard.
-See our dragon page.
+Western Fáfnir/Tolkien = power and hoard.
+Choose deliberately; these traditions share almost nothing.

 Sources